Noa-Patchornik/Network-speed-CS/README.md

 ClientHandler: Manages the client's interactions with the server.
 Listener: Listens for incoming offer messages and handles connections.
 RequestTransfer: Manages the actual transfer of data over both UDP and TCP.

+# How It Works – Protocol Flow
+# 1) Broadcast Discovery (UDP)
+  The server broadcasts an "offer" every second on a predefined port.
+  The client capture these offers.
+  When a valid offer is received, the client initiates a connection.

+# 2) Client Configuration Input
+  The user is prompted to enter:
+  File size (in units like KB, MB, Gb, etc.)
+  Number of TCP connections to open
+  Number of UDP connections to open

+# 3) File Transfer Begins
+  - For each TCP connection:
+    A reliable stream is established.
+    The file is sent in chunks until fully received.
+    Total speed and duration are measured.

+  - For each UDP connection:
+    A single request packet is sent.
+    The server replies with multiple payload packets.
+    The client calculates the total segments received, speed, and success rate.

+# 4) Performance Output
+  The client prints a breakdown for each connection:
+  Total time
+  Total speed (bits/sec)
+  Percentage of successful packet receipt (UDP only)

 # Configuration
 The configuration file allows easy modification of the following parameters: